tylerdurden124/webrtc-robbertbunch/README.md

 ### script.js -> socketListeners.js
 - refactor
-- TODO: move socket listeners to its own file `/signallingPeerConnection/socketListeners.js`
+- TODO: moving socket listeners to its own file `/signallingPeerConnection/socketListeners.js`
 - create /`socketListeners.js` and import in index.html `<script src="socketListeners.js"></script>`
 - note: in script.js -> we created a global `socket` reference -> `const socket = ioconnect('https://lo.calhost:8181/');`
 - in socketListeners we can add listeners to that `socket` reference